maartenpaauw/home-assistant-config/README.md

 - Turn on/off the Apple TV 3rd generation when the Sony Bravia KDL-42W805A is on/off.
 - Send a notification when the printer's drum or toner is below 20 percent.
 - Turn off some office components when the PC shuts down.
-- Turn on AiLight in the staircase if there is movement.
-- Turn off AiLight in the staircase if there is no movement for 30 seconds.
 - Toggle light/dark theme based on sunset and sunrise.

 ## Scripts